VenkatProjects/Javascript-QuickTip/README.md

  ### Features

  - Can Spilt the Tip upto 10 people
- - Calculate along with Tip%
+ - Calculate the bill along with Tip%

 #### Reference